-Pathways to Home is a collaborative effort among nonprofit agencies, faith-based organizations and individuals to eliminate child homelessness in Seminole County.
-Since 2009, Pathways to Home has served over 264 families, including more than 680 children.
-To date, 100% of those who completed the program had stable housing and 88% were employed.
-The PTH model includes the evidence-based practice of Family Team Conferencing, a strengths-based approach that empowers parents to make long-term, positive changes.
-Participant families receive financial literacy training, legal assistance, education and employment support, and direct financial assistance including payments toward rent, utilities, childcare and other expenses which move the family toward self-sufficiency.
+Pathways to Home (PTH) is a collaborative effort among nonprofit agencies, faith-based organizations and individuals purposed to eliminate child homelessness in Seminole County.
+As of 2016, Pathways to Home has served over 260 families, including more than 720 children.
+To date, 100% of those who completed the program had stable housing and 95% were employed.
+The PTH model includes the evidence-based practice of Rapid Rehousing and intervention designed to help families to quickly exit homelessness and return to permanent housing.

 How Pathways to Home Works

 Seminole County is fortunate in that many key social service agencies have come together under the Pathways to Home umbrella to provide coordinated services to families in need.
 The Pathways model gives power back to families who are willing to make a commitment to work toward their own advancement.
 We do not force families to change.
 Our involvement is respectful and positive and builds on each family’s strengths and experiences.
-Using the Family Team Conferencing model of case management, families set and commit to their own goals for success.
-Whatever route families take, our support team nurtures the family back to self-sufficiency.
+Our support team nurtures the family back to self-sufficiency.

 US National Averages in 2010 indicate: